I lost... Fair & Square

 Then I searched the Twitter API, fired up Textmate, and coded it.

-I started 2-3 weeks ago, late at night, after home was asleep.
+I started 2-3 weeks ago, late at night, after everyone at home was asleep.

 I have all the backend, I even registered the Domain Name: TwittsOfMyTwitts.com.